 What if I can’t find formula?

 If you’re in an urgent situation due to being unable to find the formula you need, here are some steps you can take.
 Also check these Health and Human Services and Healthy Children pages for more information.

 - Contact WIC.
 Your local Women, Infants, and Children (WIC) office may have resources to share.

 - Temporarily switch types or brands.
 According to the AAP, “For most babies, it is OK to switch to any available formula, including store brands, unless your baby is on a specific extensively hydrolyzed one such as Alimentum or Nutramigen.”
 Daniel Ganjian, pediatrician at Providence Saint John’s Health Center, advises that it’s best to stay within the same category of formula—milk-based, soy-based, or hypoallergenic—when deciding which new brand to try.
 Also, if you normally use powdered formula, you can switch to liquid (if the extra cost isn’t an issue).
-Check with your pediatrician if you aren’t sure which substitutions are ok for your baby.
+Check with your pediatrician if you aren’t sure which substitutions are okay for your baby.

 - Change sources.
 Consider buying online (from a trusted vendor), or join a direct-to-consumer brand that delivers formula to you directly.
 For example, Motherly reports that “The newly launched, FDA-approved ByHeart offers a subscription-based service as well as cans available for one-time purchase to get formula delivered to your door.”